 At the heart of USTDA's program monitoring and evaluations strategy is the calculation of the export multiplier.
 It quantifies the amount of U.S. exports generated for every program dollar obligated by USTDA.
 It is calculated by dividing the dollar value of U.S. exports attributed to USTDA by the dollar value of USTDA's funding commitments, measured as a ten-year rolling average.
 In general terms, it is the ‘export return on USTDA's investment.’

 In 2016, for every $1 dollar USTDA invested in its programs, $85 in U.S. exports were generated.
 This demonstrates the Agency's ability to support U.S. industry through the export of U.S. goods and services, while earning a strong return on investment for U.S. taxpayers.

 To date, USTDA's programs have contributed to more than $56 billion in U.S. exports.
-In FY2016, USTDA identified over $3 billion in new exports.
-These recent U.S. export successes show early wins for U.S. businesses and commitments by the host country to the implementation of USTDA supported activities.
-It is expected as the post-TYRA period projects are implemented USTDA will be able to identify additional U.S. export success which will enable the Agency to better understand where funding has been most successful.
+In FY2016 alone, USTDA identified over $3 billion in new exports.
+These recent successes show early wins for U.S. businesses, and commitments by host countries to the implementation of USTDA supported activities.
+It is expected that as additional projects are implemented, USTDA will be able to identify additional U.S. export successes, which will enable the Agency to better understand where funding has been most successful.